borkdude/grasp/README.md

   it will be scanned recursively for source files ending with `.clj`, `.cljs` or `.cljc`.
 - `(grasp-string string spec)`: returns matched sexprs in string for spec.
-- `resolve-symbol`: returns the resolved symbol for a symbol, taking into account aliases and refers.
+- `resolve-sym`: returns the resolved symbol for a symbol, taking into account aliases and refers.
 - `unwrap`: see [Finding keywords](#finding-keywords).
 - `cat`, `or`, `seq`, `vec`: see [Convenience macros](#convenience-macros).